 The ultimate attendance goal in the Palm Springs Unified School District is for all students to attend school every day.
 There is a definite link between attendance and academic achievement.
-Beginning the 2019-2020 school year, all elementary schools will have at least 96.0% attendance rates, all middle and high schools will have at least 95.0% attendance rates.

-Students at Bubbling Wells will increase their attendance rate to a minimum of 96% in the 2020-21 school year.
+Students at Bubbling Wells will increase their attendance rate to a minimum of 96% in the regular 2021-22 school year.
 Bubbling Wells students will be educated in a safe and drug-free learning environment using the resources and programs identified by the District.
-The school will provide instruction and reinforcement to students on the characteristics of safe and drug free behavior.
+The school will provide instruction and reinforcement for the characteristics of respectful, responsible and safe behavior for all students.